 ‘I don’t know whether you’re religious or otherwise but everybody is here on earth for a reason.’

-‘It may be that their whole purpose in life is simply to serve as a warning to others.
+‘It may be that the whole purpose in life of these primitive lifeforms is simply to serve as a warning to others.
 Look at the bovine stupor of their sneering stares and their rotting gnashers.
 When they go to the dentist, it’s he who needs the anaesthetic.
 Now I know why some animals eat their young.
 Look at Jim ‘Mongo’ Lloyd.
 He was so ugly when he was born, the doctor slapped his mother.
 That’s when she started having morning sickness.
 She could only bear to breast feed her little gargoyle through a straw.
 Have you noticed his spectacularly flaring nostrils?’

 ‘That’s where his only flair is.
 He reminds me of a young Kenneth Williams.’

 ‘He’s living testimony to evolutionary design.
 Have you noticed how large his fingers are?’

 And how poor his reading skills are?
 After he was tested recently it turned out he’s not dyslexic.
 He’s just really really stupid.He’s not just made a virtue out of it,he’s made it into a science.
 He may look like an idiot and talk like an idiot but don’t let that fool you.
 He really is an idiot.’